Ayla Rule Service (ARS)

 - You have a device called Edge Device (

-) connected to the Ayla Cloud. - Your device has three properties:
+dsn = AC000W000000001) connected to the Ayla Cloud. - Your device has three properties:

-Name Type Direction `decimal_in` decimal To Device `decimal_out` decimal From Device `Blue_LED` boolean To Device - Whenever the Edge Device host app receives a new
+Name Type Direction decimal_indecimal To Device decimal_outdecimal From Device Blue_LEDboolean To Device - Whenever the Edge Device host app receives a new

-value to the cloud.
+decimal_invalue, it setsdecimal_outto the same value, and sends the newdecimal_outvalue to the cloud.
 This is a technique for prompting your device to send certain values to the cloud as if originating at the device, thus simulating changes in temperature, pressure, gas levels, etc. - When

-to 1.
+decimal_outis less than 90.0, you must setBlue_LEDto 1.
 The first requires a rule, and the second an action.

 Procedure